wiggle-bin/wiggle-bin/Build-Bin.md

 *Cedar wood*

 Cedar wood has many properties which make it great for a worm bin.
-This type is light and durable.
+This type of wood is light and durable.

 ![](Images/WiggleBin/WiggleBin/WiggleBinCedarTop.jpeg)
 ![](Images/WiggleBin/WiggleBin/WiggleBinCedar.jpeg)